 Before making an Oracle Call Interface(OCI), ODBC, or JDBC OCI connection, do the following:

-Download client credentials and store the file in a secure folder on your computer.
+Download client credentials and store the file in a secure folder on your client computer.
 See Download Client Credentials (Wallets).

 sqlnet.orafile in the folder where you unzip the credentials file, replacing